OwenCochell/PaperMC-Update/README.md

 This will automatically disable old file deletion and backup.
 The newly downloaded file will simply be moved to the target directory, and will not be renamed(unless otherwise instructed by the '-o' parameter).

+## Errorlevel 8 :
+After paper.jar has an update it will Exit in a Normal state with Errorlevel 8.
+This can be used by batch files to trigger 'GOTO UPDATE-FOUND' in the batch script.
+note:  if no update is found Errorlevel 0 is used.
+    These are the only two errorlevels (8 or 0) currently supported.

+        PYTHON server_update.py C:\Minecraft\paper.jar
+        IF %ERRORLEVEL% EQU 8 GOTO NEWPAPERFOUND
+        GOTO SAMEPAPER

 # Examples: